 Elegant resume template

 A polished template that blends creativity with professionalism, ideal for individuals in design or the arts.
-Make sure your achievements stand out too — keep them specific to the role you’re applying for.
+Make sure your achievements stand out and keep them specific to the role you’re applying for.

 ATS resume template

-Optimized for both ATS and recruiters, this template works well for office managers or those with limited experience, with space to highlight relevant coursework, extracurriculars, or volunteer work.
+Optimized for both ATS and recruiters, this template works well for experienced professionals or those with limited experience, with space to highlight relevant coursework, extracurriculars, or volunteer work.

 Simple classic resume template

-This minimalist design is perfect for new graduates or those entering the workforce.
+This minimalist design is perfect for new graduates or those entering the workforce (read more about how to write a resume with no experience).
 To make it easier to scan, add some spacing and bullet points under your experience.
+If you run out of space, make the margins smaller.

 Classic resume template

 Designed with food service professionals in mind, this versatile template also works across other industries.
-It provides ample space to showcase key achievements in a clean layout.
+There's ample space to showcase your key achievements.

 CV resume template

 This CV template follows the US resume style (check out CV vs. Resume: The Difference Explained if you’re curious).
-The color and font are fun but it’s a bit text-heavy, so it’s best to trim it down to key details and use bullet points to keep things clear.
+The color and font are fun, but it’s a bit text-heavy, so trim it down to key details and use bullet points to keep things clear.

 Black and white resume template